argoproj/argo-events/docs/sensors/filters/expr.md

 ## Fields

-A data filter has following fields:
+An expr filter has following fields:

 ```yaml
 filters: